Rashel-Miah/langchain-tutorial/README.md

 # langchain-tutorial
-This tutorial is designed for langchain basic tutorial
+This tutorial is designed for langchain basic tutorial.